monicamarshall/ElevatorSimulator/README.md

 8. The main thread is run with a ThreadPool of 3 Threads running concurrently.

 9. The method goToFloor in the Elevator object is synchronized.
+The state of the Elevator object can only be modified by one user at a time because each trip is atomic.
+Each trip must start and end in isolation.

 #Main routine activity: